7 Places to Visit near Aurangabad (Chhatrapati Sambhajinagar) within 100 kms (2025)

-Ajanta Caves are one of the oldest UNESCO World heritage sites in Maharashtra, and among the most prominent Maharashtra tourist places.
+Ajanta Caves are one of the oldest UNESCO World heritage sites in Maharashtra, and among the most prominent tourist places in Maharashtra.
 One of the most visited ancient monuments in India, these caves are situated about 98 km from Aurangabad, 326 km from Pune, and 443 km from Mumbai.

 Distance from Aurangabad: 98 Kms